kyma-project/kyma/docs/03-tutorials/serverless/svls-10-cloud-events.md

     EOF
     ```

-3. Now you can send a CloudEvent to the Function and Function will publish a new CloudEvent based on the first one.
+4. Now you can send a CloudEvent to the Function and Function will publish a new CloudEvent based on the first one.

+    >**NOTE:** If you want to send a CloudEvent without Kyma Application see [publish events without Kyma Application](../eventing/evnt-01-setup-in-cluster-eventing.md) article.